 The Persian Gulf colossus is engulfed by a crisis with no clear route to redemption

-Amidror, however, is significantly more sanguine.
-Speaking with The Media Line, he said “my ties to Saudi Arabia go back to the late 1970s.
-At that time, an officer in his early 30s, he was appointed to head the Israeli army’s desk “responsible for ties with the Kingdom of Saudi Arabia,” which were non-existent.
+An officer in his early 30s, he was appointed to head the Israeli army’s desk “responsible for ties with the Kingdom of Saudi Arabia,” which were, at least to the public eye, non-existent.

 He recalled “four full days of a briefing about Saudi Arabia” from his then-commander, a colonel who told him that with arid land, meager opportunities for education, almost complete reliance on oil and the oppression of women, in her estimation, “Saudi Arabia as it is cannot survive to the end of the 20th Century.”

-What he learned from the experience, he says, is that “we really have to be modest when talking about Saudi Arabia because we really don’t understand what is going on there.
+But the principal lesson he took from the experience, he says, is that “we really have to be modest when talking about Saudi Arabia because we really don’t understand what is going on there.
 It’s the outside and not the inner circles of the ruling family who are making the decisions.
 What we understood is that Saudi Arabia was a very rich country with very weak tools to implement anything.”

-Or, expressed otherwise, the polar opposite of Israel, a poor country populated by immigrants fleeing oppression and persecution that developed significant tools for implementing its own economic miracle.
+Or, expressed otherwise, Saudi Arabia the polar opposite of Israel, a poor country populated by immigrants fleeing oppression and persecution that developed significant tools for implementing its own economic miracle.

-Now, Amidror told the audience, “a new, better-educated and self-confident generation that grew up in very rich monarchy, knows the world and believes it understands how to act within this world, something the older generation had to learn on the job, and more fit to deal with these problems than the older generation, a very impressive generation,” is beginning to take over.
+Now, Amidror told a rapt audience at a symposium at Haifa University, in northern Israel, alluding to MBS, “a new, better-educated and self-confident generation that grew up in very rich monarchy, knows the world and believes it understands how to act within this world, something the older generation had to learn on the job, and more fit to deal with these problems than the older generation, a very impressive generation,” is beginning to take over.